How templates work and how they're developed.

 Note: Developers who’ve enabled the Squarespace Developer Platform won’t receive template-specific updates.

-Certain templates allow some per-page customizing; for example, in Supply you can set a different background color for Products Pages and Index Pages.
+In version 7.0, you can customize some templates per-page.
+For example, in Supply you can set a different background color for store pages and index pages.
 In general, however, the style rules for site elements like colors, fonts, and header sizes will be consistent across your site.

 Why don’t I have total control over every style attribute on my site?